dtruel/md-data-table/README.md

+# Changes by dtruel:
+I have added another directive called `max-total` that you can add to `md-table-pagination`.
+The reason is that I'm using Mongodb which gets pretty slow for counts in some situations, so I set a limit of 500 to my counts on the server.
+That way mongodb will count up to 500 documents, but if it finds 500, it will stop counting there and just say there are 500 documents in the set.
+With this new directive, I can set `max-total="500"` and I will still be able to continue paging through results until I hit the end of the set.
+It will just show 500+ as the count number of documents.

 # Material Design Data Table

 This module is an effort to implement Material Design data tables in [Angular Material](https://material.angularjs.org/latest/#/).
 Data tables are used to present raw data sets and usually appear in desktop enterprise applications.
 Data tables are particularly useful for visualizing and manipulating large data sets.